jd3vi1/IMDb-automate/README.md

 * [x] Scrapes data from all the similar movies.

+* [x] Sharing a movie quote from the recently watched movie to Twitter.

 * [x] Stores the scraped data in JSON format.

 * [x] Also creates and opens an HTML page, showing what movies to watch next, sorted by IMDb rating.